AAw54/command-line-task-manager/README.md

 # Command-Line Task Manager

-A command-line task manager built in Python that enables users to create, view, update, and delete tasks.
+A command-line task manager built in Python that enables users to create, view, mark, and delete tasks.
 The application uses a JSON file for persistent data storage and includes input validation to ensure reliable user interaction.

+This project was built as a beginner-friendly application to practice file handling, data persistence, and command-line interface design in Python.
+Tasks are stored locally in a JSON file, allowing simple and persistent data management without the need for a database.

 ## Features